 Let this be a warning, once you get used to these features, you simply won’t want to live without them!

 It’s lovely to take a shower in Finland.
 The water pressure is strong and steady.
 The temperature is easy to regulate.

 Hot water comes instantly, not after waiting 10 minutes for it to heat up, and there is plenty of it for the whole family.

 In Finland, we use a bag type of a duvet cover.
-In this pic, you can see the actual duvet from the open corner of the cover.
+The duvet cover bag opens from the open corner of the cover.
 So comfortable and easy!

-By the way, Finns also see nightmares about envelope-tugged beds.
+By the way, Finns also see nightmares about sealed-tight, tucked beds.

-Almost all Finnish homes have a filter coffee machine at home.
-That’s the best coffee in the world – a bit watery self-made cup of joe.
+Almost all Finnish homes have a filter coffee machine.
+That’s the best coffee in the world – a bit watery, self-made, cup of joe.